Welcome to your new work life. You've moved to Germany and are starting a new self-employed career.

 Finally, we round up with a breakdown of tax returns for the self-employed.

 The German tax system (and Germany in general) gets a a lot of flack for being overly bureaucratic.
 After reading our guide to German taxes for the self-employed, we'll let you decide how you view the German tax system – beautifully intricate or just plain dysfunctional?
 At Holvi, we're still making our minds up.

 We hope this guide helps you feel better equipped to start your self-employment journey in Germany.
-We'll be adding to it regularly, so you can always come back and find up-to-date, reliable information.
+Remember, you can dive into each step in more depth by following the links below.
+We'll be adding to our guide regularly, so you can always come back and find up-to-date, reliable information.